 ‘The primary purpose of effective internal evaluation is to achieve equity and excellence in outcomes for all learners’ (Education Review Office, 2015, p.
 6.).
 In supporting these outcomes ‘Effective internal evaluation processes enable trustees, leaders, teachers, parents, families, whānau and the wider school community to understand:

-To enable effective self-review, schools have developed written guidelines that include their definition of giftedness and talent, identify the learners who best fit that definition, and articulate their aspirations for them.
+To enable effective self-review, schools have developed written guidelines that include their definition of giftedness, identify the learners who best fit that definition, and articulate their aspirations for them.
 The collaborative inquiry cycle presented in Gifted and talented students: Meeting their needs in New Zealand schools (2012, p.
 18), shows that at the start of each cycle of inquiry:

-The intended outcomes for learners need to be measureable and the feedback from the review should be used to develop ongoing improvement of provisions to meet the needs of gifted and talented learners.
+The intended outcomes for learners need to be measureable and the feedback from the review should be used to develop ongoing improvement of provisions to meet the needs of gifted learners.

 Jill Bevan-Brown’s (2011) How well is your school providing for gifted minority students? in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (2012, p.
 118) provides a checklist of questions for evaluating a kura/school’s provision for these students.
 This could be part of a broader kura/school review, as described by Jill Bevan-Brown (2003) in The cultural self-review, which provides a structure and process that teachers from early childhood centres through to secondary schools/wharekura can use to explore how well they cater for Māori learners, including those with special needs and abilities.
 A cultural input framework provides a set of principles for analysing programme components, including environment, personnel, policy, processes, content, resources, assessment and administration.